 Certified Performance Improvement Facilitator

 We use performance-based training approaches to develop and certify Performance Improvement Facilitators across all sectors.
 Our participants learn to facilitate Human Performance Improvement, applying the Certified Performance Improvement Facilitator standards.
 Working collaboratively with the International Society for Performance Improvement, we train and support facilitators who can guide collaborative improvement across groups, teams and/or organizations.

 Those who successfully complete our rigorous Performance Improvement Facilitator Learning and Performance Journey earn a credential, a globally-verifiable Certified Performance Improvement Facilitator digital badge.
 The course series includes an embedded practicum, in which participants demonstrate their proficiency facilitating a complex, systemic improvement efforts.

 Participants are recommended to engage their employers’ support for facilitating a complex, collaborative improvement effort with clear performance goals and targets.
 Self-employed participants are recommended to select client projects they are supporting, or other initiatives that will allow them to guide efforts across teams, groups and/or organizations.
 All participants will engage in class in studying cases and applying their learning and skills to those complex challenges.

-To learn more about CPIF™ certification, contact President, Deb Page at Deb@tifpi.org.
+To learn more about CPIF™ Learning and Performance Journey and certification, contact President, Deb Page at Deb@tifpi.org.